Linus-Mussmaecher/mooeye/README.md

 Sprites can be created with a path just like any ggez-Image, but can display animation and multiple states of an object.
 See the respective documentation in the [sprite documentation](https://docs.rs/mooeye/latest/mooeye/sprite/struct.Sprite.html).

+The source image file needs to contain the different frames of each animation cycle aligned horizontally, with the different states forming the rows.

 ## License

 MIT License